maneshrikant08/ai-chemistry-laboratory-assistant/README.md

 python AI_UseCase\rebuild_index.py
 ```

-## Recommended Demo Flow
+## Examples for Demo Flow

-Use these prompts during demonstration:
+Use these prompts during testing:

 1. `What is in unit 4?`
 2. Switch to `Web` mode and ask: `What is CNG?`